WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-05-30-azure-static-web-apps.md

   </p>
 </div>

-On the Basics tab enter a name, select a region, and select your Github repository and branch.
+On the Basics tab enter a name, select a region, and select your GitHub repository and branch.
 Note the region is only the initial region for the deployment.
 After the deployment, Static Web Apps deploys your application globally to give your users the best possible user experience.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/05/Configure-the-Static-Web-App.jpg"><img loading="lazy" src="/assets/img/posts/2020/05/Configure-the-Static-Web-App.jpg" alt="Configure the Static Web Apps" /></a>